GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 stable when a structure node pushes a level (nothing renumbers) and matches how indices are already numbered.
 The binding rules are:

-- A read or write binds to the top level of the wire at the node's chain position.
+- A read binds to the top level of the input wire it is destructured from at the node's chain position; a write binds to the top level of the output wire.
 - A structure node pushes a level and then writes its per-copy attributes into the former top row, and the new top row starts empty.
 - A node that reads the element (concrete type or bound) is pinned to